OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/jama/oh-jama-0041.md

 Probable causes for this issue are:

-- Either username, password or both provided for Jama system configuration in {{SITENAME}} is incorrect.
+- Either username, password or both provided for Jama system configuration in <code class="expression">space.vars.SITENAME</code> is incorrect.
 - User doesn't have required privileges in Jama for making this particular REST API request.

 ## Solution